metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_thin_runtime_v1alpha1_manifest.md

 - `node_selector` (Map of String) NodeSelector is a selector
 - `ports` (Attributes List) Ports used thinRuntime (see [below for nested schema](#nestedatt--spec--worker--ports))
 - `readiness_probe` (Attributes) readinessProbe of thin fuse pod (see [below for nested schema](#nestedatt--spec--worker--readiness_probe))
-- `replicas` (Number) Replicas is the desired number of replicas of the given template.
-If unspecified, defaults to 1. replicas is the min replicas of dataset in the cluster
+- `replicas` (Number) Replicas is the desired number of replicas of the given template.If unspecified, defaults to 1.replicas is the min replicas of dataset in the cluster
 - `resources` (Attributes) Resources that will be requested by thinRuntime component. (see [below for nested schema](#nestedatt--spec--worker--resources))
 - `volume_mounts` (Attributes List) VolumeMounts specifies the volumes listed in '.spec.volumes' to mount into runtime component's filesystem. (see [below for nested schema](#nestedatt--spec--worker--volume_mounts))